-If you’re like many of my students, you struggle with telling people no. This seriously interferes with you reaching your own goals.
+If you’re like many of my clients and students, you struggle with telling people no. This seriously interferes with you reaching your own goals.
 Worse, it ultimately harms your relationship with yourself and others.
 Learn how to say no and the slight mindset shifts you need to make to do so.

 Skip The Read and Download The Skill